The German Shepherd Temperament - Aggressive or Just a Myth?

 • Begin by bringing your GSD puppy home and introducing him to the family that lives in the household.

-• Allow each family member to hold him, play toys, feed him and pet him.
+• Allow each family member to hold him, play with toys, feed him, and pet him.

 • Invite family members or friends that visit your home frequently to come over to meet your GSD pup.
 Introduce them one by one and allow each person to hold your pup.